phillord/tawny-owl/README.md

 Tawny-OWL is predominately designed as a programmatic application for ontology development, but it can be used as an API.
-OWL ontologies are a set of statements about things and their relationshops; underneath these statements map to a subset of first-order logic which makes it possible to answer questions about these statements using highly-optimized reasoners.
+OWL ontologies are a set of statements about things and their relationships; underneath these statements map to a subset of first-order logic which makes it possible to answer questions about these statements using highly-optimised reasoners.

 Currently, the use of ontologies as a tool within general-purpose programming is relatively under-developed.
-Part of the intention behind Tawny-OWL is to embed ontologies deeply within a programatic framework, to see whether ontologies are useful in this way.
+Part of the intention behind Tawny-OWL is to embed ontologies deeply within a programmatic framework, to see whether ontologies are useful in this way.

 Further information on the use of Tawny-OWL is available in the